Tough puzzles requiring mathematical skill

 ** Copycats Club

 The Copycats Club has N members.
 Whenever a decision is needed, each member votes according to the votes of K other members, with 1 < K < N-1.
 That is, each member has selected K other members to copy, with K odd.
 (Assume that the selection is random, with each member having an equal probability of selecting and being selected by any other member.)
-If most of those K selected members voted for the motion on the preceding ballot, then the member votes for it on the current ballot.
+Each member will vote for or against the motion according to the majority of those k selected members.

 On the first ballot the members vote independently, with probability P, for the motion.
 On all subsequent ballots they vote as described above.
 A unanimous vote is required to pass or defeat any motion.
-As a function of N, K and P, what is the probability that a given motion will pass or fail?
+As a function of N, K and P, what is the probability that a given motion will pass?
 How many ballots will be needed?

 ** 3 Cubes